vesellov/bitdust.docs.old/givejob.md

 ### CURRENT STATUS

 I am a big fan of __Python__, finite state machines and distributed network technologies.
-Work on my [__start-up project__](http://bitdust.io) in my spare time.
+Work on my [__start-up project__](https://bitdust.io) in my spare time.
 Concentrated on creating a successful IT company and a product with a worldwide audience, look to the future with optimism.
 At the moment working full-time in Amsterdam, but still considering to take a new challenge in near future.
-Looking for an exciting work opportunity and ready to join your team within several months.
+Looking for an exciting work opportunity and ready to join your team within 3-4 months.
-I am a citizen of the EU with Bulgarian passport and ready for work travels if needed.
+I am a citizen of the EU with Bulgarian passport and ready for work travels if required.

-I am big __Python enthusiast__ - work on my startup project in a free time.
-Very focused to build a success company, looking forward with optimism.
-Now I am working as freelancer on various projects and focused to find a good and stable job in office or take a contract for several months.
-Ready to relocate at any time and join your team ASAP - I am __EU citizen__.
-I have lived in an English speaking environment for about a year - have no problems with communications.

 ### LANGUAGES